pulumi/pulumi-tf-provider-boilerplate/deployment-templates/README-DEPLOYMENT.md

 1. Push a tag to your repo in the format "v0.0.0" to initiate a release

 1. IMPORTANT: also add a tag in the format "sdk/v0.0.0" for the Go SDK

+# Upgrade

+Pulumi provides a [GitHub action](https://github.com/pulumi/pulumi-upgrade-provider-action) to automate upgrading your provider upon a new upstream version release.
+An example workflow that runs the upgrade action on a cron job, as well as whenever an issue is created with a title prefix of 'Upgrade terraform-provider', is [provided here](./upgrade-provider.yml).